1. Device-Specific Power Delivery Network (PDN) Tool 2.0 User Guide

 the maximum current usage by the active elements

-usage.
-Calculations for a value to insert into the Dynamic Current
+dynamic current usage.
+Calculations for a value to insert into the Dynamic Current Change field

-Change field could yield a value much lower than the auto-populated
+yield a value much lower than the auto-populated value, which

 The Noise Tolerance parameter has a